Saigesp/fastapi-test/README.md

 ```
 > If the database is empty it will be migrated and populated with data from `data` folder

-Once builded, you can navigate to http://localhost:8000 and other endpoints.
+Once built, you can navigate to http://localhost:8000 and other endpoints.

 ### Auth